opentoonz/opentoonz_docs/source/painting_animation_levels.rst

     - Frame Range allows you to perform the filling on a range of frames by clicking in the first and then in the last frame of the range.
 You can also shift-click to define the filling position for intermediate frames.

-The Paint Brush tool ( |Toonz71_159| ) allows you to paint a drawing area, or an outline, as if you were using a brush.
+The Paint Brush tool (|paint_brush|) allows you to paint a drawing area, or an outline, as if you were using a brush.
 It is available for raster drawings only.
 Options are the following:

     - Size sets the brush size.